addania/coding/src/pages/Accessing_Props.md

   )
 }
 ```
-Alternative b allows only passing specific props to the component, instead of pass ALL of them
+Alternative b allows only passing specific props to the component, instead of pass ALL of them.